ISAITB/docs-tdl/source/testsuite/index.rst

 ~~~~~~

 In the ``actors`` element we identify the actors that will be involved in the test suite's test cases.
 These actors may either be ones that will be tested
 as systems under test (i.e. the focus of test cases) or be simulated by the test bed.
 At least one actor needs to be defined here.
+The ``actors`` element

-**Attributes and child elements**
+contains one or more ``actor`` elements with structure as follows:

 .. csv-table::
     :stub-columns: 1